-The greatest inter-generational transfer of wealth is upon us.
-The good news: there are many youth grantmaking initiatives happening around the world to help support this.
 For this webinar, we learned what is happening in the field of youth philanthropy to prepare for this massive shift.
 The Foundation Center and Youth Philanthropy Connect partnered to conduct the first landscape scan of this scale on youth grantmaking, and they joined us for this discussion.
 We learned about the impact it has made on the lives of youth.
 Participants also learned how you to take part in their inspiring movement.

 Through examples from the field, the publication provides concrete steps grantmakers can take to build a gut-level connection with their stakeholders.
 Having widespread empathy allows funders to base their decisions and actions on an authentic, firsthand understanding of the perspectives of grantees, community members and other partners.
 In turn, we become more effective as our work is grounded in more thorough, ground-level knowledge of organizational and community priorities and needs.